Arka-h/GATE-CS-quiz-generator/README.md

     ├── vol1                    # Folder with saved data, logs and the vol1 pdf
     |    ├── data               # Folder with .dir files (saved page_no searches), and .lot files (the lot of remaining q's to pick from)
     |    ├── log                # Folder with saved logs having question number attempted, and timing
-    |    ├── md                 # Contains all meta information about sections and sub-sections
+    |    ├── csv                # Contains all meta information about sections and sub-sections
     |    └──Volume-1.pdf        # GO PYQ Volume1 pdf
     ├── vol2                    # Folder with saved data, logs and the vol2 pdf
     |    ...                    # Same as for vol1